 Perhaps many of those that have this feature don’t realize that the starter-motor isn’t working extra duty after all, but regardless wish to disable i-Stop and forego the 8% savings in fuel economy².
 Other than a programming change via the OBDII port (using a ELM327 diagnostic scanner and figuring out what to change), I’ve been reading other little tricks that will disable the feature that is incorporated into the 124 Spiders built for certain regions of the world.
 I’m personally not familiar with the feature in the U.S., so I assume North American vehicles in general don’t get it, although Fiat has specified that Mazda install their “Start-Stop” heavy-duty battery in all Spiders.

 - Pressing the i-Stop button once the vehicle is started will disable the feature for the current trip.

-- If the windshield defog is activated, i-Stop will not engage, so if that function survives through the restart procedure, that might be a viable alternative.
+- If the windshield defog or Max AC are activated, i-Stop will not engage, so if those functions survives through the restart procedure, those might be a viable alternatives.

 - A permanent method was described in the German Mazda-3 forum and ronnie has provided the Google translation:

 In the hood lock is a small switch, which mediates whether the hood is open for maintenance purposes.
 The i-Stop is disabled for maintenance purposes.
 The switch is fixed with a screw and has a plastic pin that sits in a bore.
 Loosen the screw, turn the switch so that the pin sits next to the hole and screw on again.
 Now it is no longer pressed with the hood closed and the i-Stop is permanently deactivated!

 Since there is [no ‘hood open” light in the cluster], there is also no error message!